 - 4. Honey: Various from regular honey to eucalyptus to orange honey and Rosemary honey.
 Try them all!

 - 5. Agave.

 As crazy as this sounds – a dash of salt in your coffee really changes how it will taste.
 The Vietnamese use salt to reduce the bitterness and bitter taste of coffee.

 Use Fresh Coffee And Keep Your Coffee Fresh

 One of the greatest things you can do for yourself and your coffee is to buy fresh coffee beans and store them properly.

 You will get a bolder coffee flavor and an overall better coffee experience by storing them perfectly.
 Use a proper and professional coffee can that is designed for that purpose.

-Make sure it has a one way valve and an airtight lid.
+Make sure it has a one-way valve and an airtight lid.
 Keep your beans in the coffee can and store them in your freezer.
-Your beans won’t freeze you will be keeping them is optimum conditions for maximum freshness.
+Your beans won’t freeze; you will be keeping them in optimum conditions for maximum freshness.